 I enjoyed the inclusion of these simple but addictive tasks and only wished they drained more frequently as I would often find myself with nothing to do.

 This is where the extracurricular activities come into play, as you can take your pets for a walk (dog only), play with a Frisbee (dog only), and participate in competitions (dog only).

 Each of these adds a bit of spice and variety to the game but unfortunately starts to feel repetitive after a just couple goes.
 As a real-life cat owner, I also felt let down by the game’s lack of feline-centric activity offerings.

 The Final Verdict

 Releasing for a niche audience that’s long been neglected, you’d think Little Friends would be a no-brainer Switch exclusive.
-However, the game’s lack of polish and stripped-down features make it feel like a step backwards for pet simulators instead of a much needed push forward.
+However, the game’s lack of polish and stripped-down features make it feel like a step backward for pet simulators instead of a much-needed push forward.

-In the game’s defense, it never sets out to achieve anything novel or provide anything more than a modest virtual pet sim for casual gamers.
-I think in this respect it delivers on its promise; however I like games to provide me with a bit more challenge and variety to chew on, rather than dig up the same old bone.
+In the game’s defense, it never sets out to achieve anything novel or provide anything more than a decent virtual pet sim for casual gamers.
+I think in this respect it delivers on its promise; however I like games to provide me with a bit more challenge and variety to chew on, rather than digging up the same old bone.

 - Cute-looking Pets

 - Scary-looking Pets